 Wide field image of Messier 13, source: Wikipedia.org

 Stargazing buffs revere the work of 18th-century French astronomer Charles Messier, and his famous list of deep-sky objects compiled in the 1770s remains one of the most treasured reference works in the world of astronomy.

 As of this writing, the Messier List is comprised of 110 deep-sky objects, one of the most famous of which is the Messier 13 Globular Cluster (a.k.a. the Great Hercules Cluster).
 The Messier 13 Globular Cluster has achieved somewhat of an iconic status, as it has been immortalized in science fiction works from luminaries such as Isaac Asimov and Poul Anderson.

 This dense ball of roughly 300,000 stars is found in the constellation of Hercules, and it measures about 145 light-years in diameter.
 Needless to say, this is a massive celestial formation, and with your binoculars handy, you will be stunned at the amount of beauty, variety and detail that can be found within this visually enthralling star cluster.

 The first-quarter moon is a can’t-miss treat for you to observe in the western evening sky, as the shadows cast from the sun’s light create quite a dramatic scene on the surface of Earth’s lone satellite.

 You can also observe planets such as Jupiter and Saturn in the western and southern skies respectively, and while binoculars might not be able to reveal the finer details of these gas giants, you can catch a glimpse of Jupiter’s four Galilean moons as well as Saturn’s rings and largest moon, Titan.

 As you can see, there are plenty of wonderful celestial objects to observe in the night sky during the summer season.
-On the next clear night, be sure to grab your binoculars, and prepare to be amazed!
+On the next clear night, be sure to grab your binoculars, astronomy journal, and prepare to be amazed!